Stevenfavour/Linuxfundametal0/README13.md

 ### Step 4

-Setting up routing table.
+Setting up the routing table.

 Proceed to the "Route Tables" option on the left pane.
 Once there, click on the "Create route table" button.
 Choose route table name and select VPC to use for this route table.
 Click Create route table.

 ![](/Img13/k.png)

 Next, click on "Subnet associations", followed by "Edit Subnet associations" to associate the subnet wit this route table. we will then associate the public subnet to this route table.
-This is the route table the public subnet will make use of when attempting th comuncate to the outside world from within the VPC.
+This is the route table the public subnet will make use of when attempting to communicate to the outside world from within the VPC.
 Choose the public subnet and click on save association.
-Go to Route section and click edit routes.
+Go to the Route section and click edit routes.
 Select Destination as "0/0/0/0.0" indicating that every IPV4 address can access this subnet.
-In the target field, choose "Internet Gateway" and then select the internet gateway created earlier.
+In the target field, choose "Internet Gateway" and then select the Internet Gateway created earlier.

 ![](/Img13/m.png)

 Save the changes.
-This custom route table has now been configured to route traffic t the internet gateway allowing connectivity to the internet.
+This custom route table has now been configured to route traffic to the internet gatewa,y allowing connectivity to the internet.
 Since only the subnet named "my_public_subnet" is associated with this route table, only resources with this subnet can access the internet.
 ![](/Img13/n.png)

 ![](/Img13/l.png)